 2. Skills Development

-In addition to accreditation, upgrading your skills through a bridging program or other courses and workshops is an important part of your journey to become a physiotherapist in Canada.
+In addition to accreditation, upgrading your skills through a bridging program or other courses and workshops is an important part of your journey to becoming a physiotherapist in Canada.
 You can benefit from the various opportunities for ongoing learning and professional growth that are offered through continuing education courses and seminars.

 3. Understanding Canadian Workplaces